 Maine’s Research University at Work

-To learn more about the impactful research and scholarly achievements realized at the University of Maine, we invite you to visit our research web page or contact us at firstname.lastname@example.org.
+This annual report provides examples of the latest achievements by our university research community.
+We hope that you will enjoy reviewing it.
+Moreover, to obtain additional information about the impactful research and scholarly achievements realized at the University of Maine, we invite you to visit our research webpage or contact us at firstname.lastname@example.org.

 Joan Ferrini-Mundy, President

 Kody Varahramyan, Vice President for Research and Dean of the Graduate School